jacobdeichert/mask/README.md

 ### Positional arguments

 These are defined beside the command name within `(round_brackets)`.
 They are required arguments that must be supplied for the command to run.
-[Optional args][2] are coming soon.
 The argument name is injected into the script's scope as an environment variable.

 **Example:**